Assert, Explain, Resolve

 Why the difference matters

 Explanatory content gets read and forgotten.
-It answers the question the reader already had.
+It answers the question the reader already had — and AI compresses it into nothing.
+When AI summaries appear, organic CTR drops 46.7% (Pew Research Center, 68K queries analyzed, 2025).
+Explanatory content is what gets compressed.
 Judgment content gets cited and referenced.
 It reframes the question the reader thought they were asking.

 The distinction isn’t about quality — both can be well-written.
 It’s about function.
 Explanatory content serves the reader’s existing frame.
 Judgment content changes the frame.
 Only frame-changing content compounds, because it creates new conversations rather than participating in existing ones.